Tao Huabi: Biography

 By late 1994, she stopped selling noodles and turned her restaurant into a specialty store to sell her sauces, primarily her chili oil sauce.
-In 1994, she borrowed two houses of the CPC Yunguan Village Committee in the Nanming District, recruited forty workers, and started her own sauce factory.
+In 1994, she borrowed two houses of the Yunguan Village Committee of the Chinese Communist Party (CCP) in the Nanming District, recruited forty workers, and started her own sauce factory.
 By 1997, the company was officially listed and open for business.
 Though the brand was successful almost immediately after launching, it struggled to deal with competing brands with similar packaging.
-In 2001, the high court in Beijing finally ruled that other similar products could not use the "Lao Gan Ma" name nor imitate its packaging.
+In 2001, the high court in Beijing finally ruled that other similar products could neither use the "Lao Gan Ma" name nor imitate its packaging.
 Tao received 400,000 RMB (60,000 USD) in compensation.

-Tao is also a member of the Communist Party of China and is politically active as a representative of the standing Committee of the Guizhou Provincial People's Congress.
+Tao is also a member of the CCP and is politically active as a representative of the standing Committee of the Guizhou Provincial People's Congress.

+According to Chinese media, Tao reportedly retired in 2014.
+Li Hui is no longer on the list of Lao Gan Ma shareholders, but he is still active as a manager in the company.
+Her older son Li Guishan and a man named Li Miaoxing finally inherited the last 1% of her shares, in total owning 51% and 49% of the shares respectively, in order to lead on her legacy.
+However, after struggles and declining profits in 2017 and 2018, she returned back to an active role in managing the company in 2019 and brought it back to a growing course again.